Have you ever had a box of furniture waiting to be assembled on your doorstep?

 “Sitting somewhere between self serve and high touch are various approaches to a medium or low touch GTM.
 In these, typically a mix of marketing and product bring the customer into the funnel.
 Customers then might request more info, start a trial, use a free version, or add their contact info for a piece of gated content.
 Sales reaches out to leads from there.”Blake Thorn on Medium

-Self-service models in business has existed for a long-time with success, bringing tons of revenue and growth chance.
+Self-service models in business have existed for a long-time with success, bringing tons of revenue and growth chances.

 To stay vigilant in the competition and achieve your best possible growth, you have to start implementing self-serve into your business; and actually become self-serve first.

 The importance of self-service is that it answers the needs of the customers.
 3/4 users would rather self-educate about a product rather than learn by a salesperson.
 In this regard, being self-serve is what will help you distinguish yourself from your customers.

 Self-service in SaaS goes through excellent user onboarding.
 You need to guide your users through the product and make them feel at home.